It’s time we learn to know who we are.

 Well, where is it now in the case of COVID?
 Not in the minds of most people.
 And yet, the immune system plays a significant role in the causal story of COVID-progression.
 Also, the mind plays a significant role in immune reactions and other defense mechanisms.
 The link is straightforward.

-So, why is the mind invisible in this and many more instances of causal storytelling?
+So, why is the mind invisible in the COVID story (see also my high-level article in BBI-Health) and many more instances of causal storytelling?

 Besides being visibly invisible, there are two underlying premises.